itseasy21/DecentraBox/README.md

 2. On one terminal we will deploy the backend APIs
 * Install Sam Cli (https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) and configure it
+* Navigate to `backend-api` folder & open the `get-api/app.js` and update your EStuary permanent key in there.
-* Now navigate to backeend-api directory and run `sam deploy --guided` and note the api endpoints
+* Now navigate to `backend-api` directory and run `sam deploy --guided` and note the api endpoints

 3. On another terminal we will run the application
 * Update the API Endpoints in the following: `src/pages/ProcessLogin.tsx` & `src/pages/Dashboard.tsx`
 * In the terminal run the following to install and start the application
 ```
-yarn install
+yarn install    # If first time use
-yarn start
+yarn start      # should start the app on localhost:3000
 ```

 ## Available Scripts